manav907/FixSteamICON/README.md

 # Steam Web Shortcuts Icon Fix

 This repository addresses a specific issue related to blank icons in Steam (web) shortcuts.
-Thes problem cannot be resolved by simply rebuilding the icon cache or setting "internet browser" as the default for .url extensions.
+This problem cannot be resolved by simply rebuilding the icon cache or setting "internet browser" as the default for .url extensions or verifying game files.

+There are easier solutions available, such as:

+1. Manually Changing the Icons: Manually changing the icons is tedious and provides only a temporary fix, as the problem will resurface as soon as a new desktop shortcut is created.
+2. Reinstalling the Games: Reinstalling 300+ GBs of games isn't a great idea, even if you attempt to use the old game files.
+Steam will waste a significant amount of time verifying installations and may still download some files that you already had.

 ## Issue Description